Random vectors in the presence of a single big jump: Asymptotic behavior of aggregate claims.

-Let us observe that the $d$ lines of business, at each renewal moment $\tau_i$, are arbitrarily dependent, that means the vector ${\bf X}^{(i)}=(X_{1}^{(1)},\,\ldots,\, X_{d}^{(1)})$ has arbitrarily dependent components, in opposite to the most of multidimensional risk models with $MRV$ claims, where the requirement of asymptotic dependence very often is needed.
-Some of the components of ${\bf X}^{(i)}$ can be zero, but not all of them.
-Finally, from the fact that the model has common counting process at the lines of business we obtain another source of dependence.
+Let us observe that the $d$ lines of business, at each jump epoch $\tau_i$, are probably dependent, that means the vector ${\bf X}^{(i)}=\left(X_{1}^{(1)},\,\ldots,\, X_{d}^{(1)}\right)^{\top}$ may has dependent components through $\mathcal{S}_A$, which contains cases of asymptotic independence and asymptotic dependence.
+In opposite to the most of multidimensional risk models with $MRV$ claims, where the requirement of asymptotic dependence very often is needed.
+Some of the components of ${\bf X}^{(i)}$ can be zero, but not all of them (in order to have renewal epoch at $\tau_i$).
+Finally, from the fact that the model has common counting process at the $d$ lines of business we obtain also another source of dependence between the lines.